Silent Hill 2: Release

 Silent Hill 2 was first released for the PlayStation 2 in North America on September 25, 2001, in Japan on September 27 and in Europe on November 23.
 The original European edition also included a second disc: a "Making-of" DVD video featuring trailers, an artwork gallery and a documentary on the game's development.

 An extended version of the game was published for Xbox in North America on December 18, 2001, Japan on February 22, 2002, and Europe on October 14.
 Each region had different subtitles for the game: Saigo no Uta (最期の詩) in Japan, Restless Dreams in North America and Inner Fears in Europe.
 This edition contained the short bonus scenario Born from a Wish and other minor enhancements.
 This revised version was ported back to the PlayStation 2 and subtitled Director's Cut in Europe, but was not subtitled in North America, and was simply released under the "Greatest Hits" banner.
 Creature Labs ported this edition to Windows, which Konami released in December 2002.
 Added features in the PC version include the ability to quicksave and watch trailers for Silent Hill 3.
-In 2018, Enhanced Edition mod was released for the PC version.
-It adds higher resolution, high framerate (60FPS) and widescreen support, and audio and bug fixes.

 In 2006, Konami re-released Silent Hill 2 with its indirect PS2 sequels, Silent Hill 3 and Silent Hill 4: The Room, in a bundle entitled The Silent Hill Collection in Europe and Japan.

+Other versions

 Silent Hill HD Collection, a compilation of remastered high-definition editions of Silent Hill 2 and 3, was released for the PlayStation 3 and the Xbox 360 on March 20, 2012.
 It contains new voice actors for the characters of both games, along with the option in Silent Hill 2 to listen to the original cast.

+In October 2015, Konami Japan and TAKASAGO released a Pachislot for casinos, Pachislot Silent Hill, based on the second game.
+James' fate in battle is decided according to the result obtained in a roulette.
+It also features bonus modes where players must defend themselves from enemies, including a new monster called Chariot.

+In 2018, the Enhanced Edition mod was released for the PC version.
+It adds higher resolution, high framerate (60FPS) and widescreen support, and audio and bug fixes.